 A key element of any meeting is discussion and this course is designed to facilitate dialog among all participants in a collegial atmosphere.
 We hope that you are able to join us and take part in what will be an informative educational experience for us all.

 Grants are evaluated and speakers are chosen by faculty from Duke University, Stanford University, Tulane University, and University of California Davis.

 Drs.
-Pamela Basuk, Haines Ely, Roslyn Rivkah Isseroff, Kristin Nord, Andrea Murina, Zakia Rahman and Julie Woodward.
+Pamela Basuk, Haines Ely, Roslyn Rivkah Isseroff, Kristina Liu, Zakia Rahman and Julie Woodward.

 2021 Cosmetic Surgery Forum